PilaPina/PWAwithSerwist/serw-pwa/README.md

 <strong>ABOUT THIS PROJECT:</strong><Br/>
 This is my second try at creating a progressive web application, or a PWA as they are often referred to.
 In this code you'll find a simple PWA that has all the basics.
 I used a module from Serwist to integrate PWA support into my this next.js project.
 In my first try, my api didn't work properly and my service workers weren't showing up.
 I was using next-pwa module in that project and that has become redundant.
-I found serwist and it all came toghether after that.
-Now it fully works.
+I found serwist and it all came toghether after that. <Br/>Now it fully works.
 It installs, is caches the whole lot and gets full marks with fireworks(!) in the lighthouse test for PWA's.

 <strong>What is a PWA?</strong><Br/>
 PWA's are not a website, not a desktop application and not an app.
 They are something in between.
 They can behave like an app, or a website, whichever you prefer.<br/>